nadyinky/av-stock-pipeline/README.md

 in real-time, is processed with Apache Spark, and stored for analysis in Google Cloud Storage.
 Airflow orchestrates the process and Docker is used for containerization.

-The following demonstrates an example of a finished dashboard from collected data using Looker
+The following demonstrates an example of a finished dashboard from collected data using Looker:

 ![workflow](image/stock_dashboard.png "Dashboard")

 ### Technology stack